 The Indian Ocean region is of vital importance and of growing geostrategic significance.
 South Africa views the IORA as the pre-eminent regional organisation linking Africa, the Middle East and Asia via the Indian Ocean.
-The association is growing in stature and prominence, and South Africa is chairing the IORA in its 20th year of existence from October 2017 to 2019.
+The association is growing in stature and prominence, and South Africa is chairing the IORA from October 2017 to 2019.

-Brazil, Russia, India, China, South Africa trade alliance (BRICS)
+Brazil, Russia, India, China, South Africa trade alliance